mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 #API URLs

 *Note:* by default the API only returns a subset of the available fields in returned objects.
 The returned fields are those that we consider to be the most relevant to users of the API.
-If the `all_fields` parameter is provided and is non-zero, then a most complete list of fields will be returned.
+If the `all_fields` parameter is provided and is non-zero, then a more complete list of fields will be returned.
 For space reasons, we do not list the `all_fields` parameter on individual API descriptions.

 ## Authentication